2019 Toyota/Save Mart 350

 The 2019 Toyota/Save Mart 350 was a Monster Energy NASCAR Cup Series race held on June 23, 2019 at Sonoma Raceway in Sonoma, California.
-To be contested over 90 laps on the 2.52 mi road course, it was the 16th race of the 2019 Monster Energy NASCAR Cup Series season.
+Contested over 90 laps on the 2.52 mi road course, it was the 16th race of the 2019 Monster Energy NASCAR Cup Series season.

 The race was won by its defending champion Martin Truex Jr., marking his third overall victory at Sonoma.
 Truex also set the event's fastest average speed.

 Report

 Background

 Sonoma Raceway, formerly Sears Point Raceway and Infineon Raceway is a 2.52 mi road course and drag strip located on the landform known as Sears Point in the southern Sonoma Mountains in Sonoma, California, USA.
 The road course features 12 turns on a hilly course with 160 feet of total elevation change.
 It is host to one of only three Monster Energy NASCAR Cup Series races each year that are run on road courses (the others being Watkins Glen International in Watkins Glen, New York and the road course layout for the Bank of America 500 at Charlotte Motor Speedway).
 It is also host to the NTT IndyCar Series and several other auto races and motorcycle races such as the American Federation of Motorcyclists series.
 Sonoma Raceway continues to host amateur, or club racing events which may or may not be open to the general public.
 The largest such car club is the Sports Car Club of America.